-The scenario assumes that there exists multiple independent distributed and/or federated AI/ML systems available, in a high-reliability, low-latency, high-bandwidth system optimized for continuous machine-to-machine interaction.
-The proposed AI/ML systems may continuously exchange and share partial-model layers in a distributed and or federated network in real-time as determined by the system in response to an emergency to improve some or all of the ML system prediction accuracy.
+The scenario assumes that there exists multiple AI/ML systems available, in a high-reliability, low-latency, high-bandwidth system optimized for machine-to-machine interaction.
+The proposed AI/ML systems may continuously exchange and share AI-ML model layers in a distributed and or federated network as determined by the system in response to a change of events, conditions or emergency situations, to improve some or all of the ML system prediction accuracy.
 These systems may optimize the AI/ML inference latency by executing different layers on various AI/ML networked systems.